billbeaver/Identify/ReadMe.md

 ## Version Updates

+*3.1.3f - Fixed bug where if you specified a layer from the drop down any layer from that map service returned results anyway.

 *3.1.3  - Fixed an issue where the URL is for the layer in the main config.xml and the one used in the IdentifyWidget.xml have to be the same exact CaSe.
 	- Fixed a Bug where link field names still required the Field Alias name and not the actual field name.